 We're seeing more fake news and information around the web, and they've been shared more than plenty.
-To some people, they don't take viral social media news so seriously.
-But the problem is, many of us do.

 On another side of the equation, other people start their mornings by seeking news on their favorite news media websites, news aggregation apps and also social media.
 To them, technology has become one inseparable part of their lives.
 Information on the internet can flow a lot faster than just waiting for the next news to show up on papers or TV.

 While traditional means of news delivery is having a huge pressure from technology, there are still people who are willing to pay for them.
 But the thing is, technology is everywhere and it has become a new way for fast information retrieval.

 So if one good thing deserves another, a bad thing can spread like wildfire.